Table of Contents

-- Average FICO score for credit cardholders was 703.
+- The average FICO score for credit cardholders was 735.

-- The current credit card interest rate averages 16.03% but for people with fair (lower) credit scores, the rates rise to 22.84%.
+- The current credit card interest rate averages were 14.58%, but for those with fair credit scores, the rates rise to 23.13%For new credit cards.

 Advantages of Credit Cards

-Compared to cash, credit cards are a convenient financial product.
+Compared to cash, credit cards are a suitable financial product.
 Before COVID, retail businesses were increasingly not accepting cash from customers.
 Credit cards provide fast payments, transfers between accounts, and withdrawals.

 There are far more shopping options with a card.
 It is easier to make, change, and cancel travel, hotel, and car rental arrangements.
 When traveling overseas, credit cards allow you to realize currency conversions automatically.
-Let’s face it, it is hard to carry a lot of cash–bills and change– around in your pockets jingling around.
-That said, I do like window shopping without my wallet so I don’t feel tempted to spend money unnecessarily.
+Let’s face it, carrying a lot of cash is hard –bills and change– around in your pockets, jingling around.
+That said, I do like window shopping without my wallet, so I don’t feel tempted to spend money unnecessarily.

 2. Build Up Your Credit

 For those who lack credit history, like young people, becoming an authorized user on your parents’ credit card is a rite of passage.
-This is a good way to build up a credit history so long as your parents’ credit scores are strong.
+This is an excellent way to build up a credit history so long as your parents’ credit scores are strong.
 Otherwise, it won’t help your credit situation at all.
 Most states do not have minimum ages for your child to become an authorized user.
-I’d suggest you teach your kids about responsibility in using a card safely and responsibly first.
+I’d suggest you teach your kids about the responsibility of using a card safely and responsibly first.

 Getting a new card may be a second chance to improve your credit score.
 You have missed payments, hurting your credit score in the past.
 If you are ready to be responsible, you should consider getting a secured card, putting some cash on account.
 You don’t need a massive number of cards to strengthen your payment history and length of credit history.
 Understand common credit mistakes and how to avoid them.